udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/pivot-chart.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs238" %}

+Additionally, to display chart series for multiple values within a single y-axis, set the properties [`enableMultipleAxis`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettingsModel/#enablemultipleaxis) to **true** and the [`multipleAxisMode`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettingsModel/#multipleaxismode) to **Combined**, in the [`chartSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettingsModel/).

+> The y-axis range values will be formatted using the first value field on the value axis.
+For example, if the first value field is in currency format and the remaining value fields are in different number formats or no format, the y-axis range values will be displayed in the currency format of the first value field.

+The pivot chart in the following code sample can be seen as a single chart with multiple value fields such as **Sold** and **Amount** drawn as a single y-axis.

+{% tabs %}
+{% highlight ts tabtitle="app.component.ts" %}
+{% include code-snippet/pivot-grid/getting-started-cs305/app/app.component.ts %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.module.ts" %}
+{% include code-snippet/pivot-grid/getting-started-cs305/app/app.module.ts %}
+{% endhighlight %}
+{% highlight ts tabtitle="main.ts" %}
+{% include code-snippet/pivot-grid/getting-started-cs305/app/main.ts %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs305" %}

-### Show member based chart series
+### Show point color based on members

-When multiple axes are enabled, the user can create each chart series with a unique color palette based on members by setting the [`showMemberSeries`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettingsModel/#showmemberseries) property in [`chartSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettingsModel/) to **true**.
-As a result, user can easily identify each member enclosed chart series consistently across different measures in the entire chart area.
+When multiple axes are enabled, you can display the same color for each member in the column axis by setting the [`showPointColorByMembers`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettingsModel/#showpointcolorbymembers) property to **true** in the [`chartSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/chartSettingsModel/).
+As a result, the end user can easily identify each member across different measures in the entire chart.

-Furthermore, with a single click over the legend item, you can show or hide specific chart series visibility based on members across different measures in the entire chart area.
+Furthermore, end user can see or hide specific members across different measures in the entire chart with a single click on the legend item.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}